New charges laid in police probe into incidents at St. Michael’s College School

 Police said they had identified two alleged victims of sexual assault through their investigation who were both now receiving support.

-Sinopoli said, however, that a video of one of the alleged incidents continues to circulate, causing ongoing trauma for the alleged victim.
+Sinopoli said, however, that a video of one of the alleged incidents continues to circulate.
 Police had previously stated that the video met the threshold for child pornography.

-He said a video of the new suspected sexual assault may also exist, though police have not seen it.

-The high-profile investigation has touched off an important conversation about school safety and appropriate conduct, Sinopoli said, noting it got underway only when a concerned student came forward to the school principal.
+“The video and its distribution is a constant reminder to victims of the trauma they have endured,” Sinopoli said.
+“This could be far more detrimental than the assault itself.”

 — With files from Nicole Thompson